All about hormones!

 the shot (1 nanogram per milliliter of medroxyprogesterone acetate after about a month).

-These progestin hormones vary in potency, but even the highest levels of progestin in these methods of birth control are lower than the average woman’s natural monthly spike of progesterone (>10 nanograms per milliliter).
+These progestin hormones vary in potency, but even the highest levels of progestin in these methods of birth control are lower than the average natural monthly spike of progesterone (>10 nanograms per milliliter) produced by the female reproductive cycle.

 The pill, the patch, and the ring (combined hormonal methods)

 There are lots of different brands of combined pills, but they all need to be taken once a day and they all contain both an estrogen and a progestin.
 This chart shows that the average amount of hormones from the pill in women’s blood ranges from 1 to 6 nanograms per milliliter of levonorgestrel (the progestin) and 10 to 80 picograms per milliliter of ethinyl estradiol (the estrogen).
-The amount changes depending on how many hours ago the woman took the pill, peaking after about two hours and then going down.
+The amount changes depending on how many hours ago the pill was taken, peaking after about two hours and then going down.
 The body clears all the hormones from the pill within 36 hours—that’s why you’ve got to take one every day for it to work!

 This chart is based on a pill known as Microgynon, but other brands contain the same amounts of active ingredients (including Seasonale, Seasonique, Jolessa, Quasense, Nordette, Levora, Portia, and Levlen).

-In general, when on the pill, women’s bodies make less of their own progesterone and estrogen.
-Women taking the pill don’t make their own spike of progesterone, nor do they release an egg—that’s what makes the pill work as birth control.
+In general, when on the pill, the female system makes less of its own progesterone and estrogen.
+Pill users don’t make their own spike of progesterone, nor do they release an egg—that’s what makes the pill work as birth control.

 Different brands of the pill contain varying types and amounts of hormones, so if you don’t like the pill you’re taking, you may have a different experience with another brand containing different types or amounts of hormones.